JemRF/rf_tools/README.md

 # rf_tools
-Tools have been upgraded to work with python 3 version and are backward compatable with python 2
+The tools have been upgraded to work with python version 3 and are backward compatable with python version 2
-## folder python2 has the original python 2 version
+## The folder python2 has the original python 2 version
 ## Download the repository:
 ```
 git clone https://github.com/JemRF/rf_tools.git